cocos/cocos-docs/en/editor/publish/custom-build-plugin.md

         * `$Your project address/extensions`

-2. After the build extension is created, you will see the generation path of the plugin in the **console**.
+2. After the build extension is created, you will see the generation path of the plugin in the **Console**.
 Click on the path to open the build extension package in the file manager of the operating system.

 3. Before enabling the build extension, execute `npm install` in the directory to install some dependent @types modules to compile normally.
-The interface definition that comes with the editor has been generated under the **@types** folder in the root directory. **Developer -> Export.d.ts** from the menu bar of the editor shows the latest.
+The interface definition that comes with the editor has been generated under the **@types** folder in the root directory. **Developer -> Export.d.ts** from the menu bar of the editor shows the latest interface definitions.

-4. Click **Extensions -> Extension Manager** in the menu bar of the editor to open the **Extension Manager** panel.
+4. Click **Extension -> Extension Manager** in the menu bar of the editor to open the **Extension Manager** panel.
 Then select the **Project**/**Global** tab in the **Extension Manager**, and click the **Refresh Icon** button to see the build extension you just added.
 Then click the **Enable** button on the right to run the plug-in normally.

     ![enable-plugin](./custom-project-build-template/enable-plugin.png)

-5. After the build extension is enabled, open the **Build Release** panel, you can see the expansion bar of the build extension.
+5. After the build extension is enabled, open the **Build** panel, notice the expansion bar of the build extension plugin.
 Click **Build** to join the build process.

     ![plugin-template](./custom-project-build-template/plugin-template.png)

-6. If you need to modify the content of the build extension, directly modify the build extension package under the `extensions` directory, and then perform the third step.
+6. If you need to modify the content of the build extension, directly modify the build extension package under the `extensions` directory, see the `readme.md` file in the build extension package directory for details.
 Then find the corresponding build extension in the **Extension Manager**, and click the **Reload** icon button.
 At this time, the extension in the editor will re-run with the latest code and files.

 ## Basic configuration process